lucian-cret/arobs_battleships/README.md

 # Arobs Battleships

-A simple Battleships game written in ASP.NET Core MVC.
+A simple Battleships game written in ASP.NET Core MVC and jQuery.
+xUnit was used for unit testing.

 ### Prerequisites